gdsfactory/gdsfactory/docs/connect.md

 # 1. Connect References

-There are 3 ways of connecting:
+You can connect:

 - As a component sequence
-- define a netlist
+- Defining a netlist
-- connect the references butt to butt
+- Connecting the references butt to butt

 ![component levels](images/lib_example.png)